mwittig/pimatic-amazing-dash-button/README.md

 button is pressed.
 The plugin is based on [cap](https://www.npmjs.com/package/cap), a cross-platform `libpcap` binding for performing packet capturing with node.js.
 It can be used on *nix and Windows systems.

+### Contributions

+If you like this plugin, please consider &#x2605; starring [the project on github](https://github.com/mwittig/pimatic-amazing-dash-button).
+Contributions to the project are  welcome.
+You can simply fork the project and create a pull request with your contribution to start with.

+### Stickers and Donations

+Happy with pimatic and using it everyday?
+If you like to obtain one of these amazing dash-button stickers, please [consider a donation](https://pimatic.org/pages/donate/) to support the pimatic development and the operation of the website and user forum.

 ## Installation